 Which Tests Are Used to Diagnose Breathing Problems?

 Doctors diagnose breathing problems by doing a physical exam, asking about your overall health, and using various tests.
 For instance, pulmonary or lung function tests can measure lung function in people who have asthma.
 These include spirometry and a test known as a methacholine challenge.

 Spirometry is a simple breathing test.
 It measures how much air you can blow in and out of your lungs, and how fast and how easily you can do this.
 It can tell whether your airways are blocked and how much.
 A methacholine challenge test may help with a diagnosis of asthma.
 Your doctor will know which test is best for your situation.

 Your doctor may take an X-ray to see inside your chest, including your heart, lungs, and bones.
 A chest X-ray is a good test to diagnose pneumonia.
 But it can't identify most breathing problems by itself.
 Some people with breathing problems may need a CT scan of their chest.
 It uses X-rays and a computer to create detailed images.

 If you have long-term sinusitis, your doctor may order a special sinus CT scan.

 Can Allergy Tests Determine the Cause of Breathing Problems?

-- allergy blood tests (called a RAST or radioallergosorbent test)
+- Allergy blood tests (called a RAST or radioallergosorbent test)

-These tests are used less frequently than the skin testing.
+These are less common than skin testing.

 How Are Breathing Problems Treated?